 Stop putting it off, will you?

-You keep telling yourself that it just costs so much to start a niche site.
+You keep telling yourself that you're going to start a niche site this year.

-In this article I’ve created my own niche site for less than $32 and I’m going to show how to start a niche site step-by-step, too.
+In this article, I'm going to show you how to set up a profitable niche site in 2017.

 What You’ll Learn

-- How To Start A Niche Site For Under $32
+- How To Start A Niche Site In 2017

 - Where To Find The Best Logo For The Cheapest Price

 - The Truth About WordPress Premium Themes

 - Simple Ways To Market Your Site For Free

 (P.S.
 If you'd like to download a free list of 1,781 profitable niches click here or the image below)